slalom/medium-virtualenv/reproducible-data-science.md

-# Quick-Start: Reproducible Data Science Environment
+# Reproducible Data Science Environment with virtualenv

 ### James Meadow
 ### 2/8/2019

 -----------------

+## DEPR: 2/14/19 This has now been added and edited on Medium.
+No more changes will be captured in this version. https://medium.com/@james.meadow/reproducible-data-science-environment-with-virtualenv-29a663018a72

 One of the simplest (and most important!) habits we can develop as collaborative, successful data scientists is creating and working in isolated and reproducible environments.